Four Hundred Souls: Summary

 Thematic threads weave through the chronological chapters, such as the theme of white–Black sexual encounters or perceptions (threading "Whipped for Lying With a Black Woman", "Sally Hemings", "Lynching", and "Anita Hill").
 Another theme is the dynamism of enslavement and racism, as chapters explore how white Americans shifted strategies in attempts to preserve power and how Black Americans perpetually "sought to define their freedom."
 The resilience of the Black American community is another important theme in Four Hundred Souls.
 The book portrays "the endurance and resilience of how Blacks resisted, revolted, organized, demanded, protested and rebelled", as reviewer George McCalman describes.
 Four Hundred Souls also leverages its diverse pool of contributors to deconstruct the notion of a monolithic African America.
 Advancing this theme, the book's "eighty different minds, reflecting eighty different perspectives" reveals a "community of difference" that brings together Black America without homogenizing the many individuals in the community.

-The anthology's overall voice is earnest and intimate.
-A "human element" lies at the heart of Four Hundred Souls' success as a book.
-The poetry, punctuating every forty-year section, contributes to humanizing and "elaborat[ing] on the historical narratives", enhancing the punch of academic information by giving it a personal edge.

 For the audiobook edition, each chapter is read by one of the cast's eighty-seven narrators.
 The readings vary in tone across the book, ranging between "straightforward or theatrical as appropriate" to the chapter.
 Between chapters, multiple narrators read the transitions simultaneously, their voices overlapping in collective lines.
 In the credits, each cast member speaks their own name.